-Vintage jewelry has a timeless appeal but finding authentic pieces at affordable prices can be intimidating.
-Vintage fine jewelry comes in many forms, whether that be an antique engagement ring or a cameo to match the one of your grandmother's that you lost.
-Without knowing exactly what you are looking at, you could end up overspending and end up with a major case of buyer's remorse.
-Find out how and where to buy vintage jewelry like a pro.
-Here's what you need to do.
+Vintage jewelry has a timeless appeal but finding authentic pieces at affordable prices can be intimidating for the amateur.
+Fine jewelry that is considered vintage comes in many forms, whether that be an antique engagement ring or a cameo to match the one from your grandmother that was lost.
+Without knowing exactly what you are looking at, you could end up overspending or with a major case of buyer's remorse.
+Here's what you need to know about how and where to buy vintage jewelry like a pro.

-Most cities have at least one flea market.
 A flea market is basically like a glorified yard sale where various dealers come together to sell their weekly treasures.
+Most cities have at least one and some venues host markets annually or on a semi-regular basis.
 The difference between a flea market and a yard sale is that there is more of a chance you will find a piece of fine jewelry here.
 Also, dealers tend to know more about the jewelry they are selling.

-Beware though if you choose to shop at a flea market for fine jewelry!
-You will need to be confident in your ability to tell the difference between gold and gold plated items for starters.
-This is a great place to find a bargain, but it's also a great place to get ripped off since some dealers may come to a flea market once and then never be spotted again.
+You do have to beware if you choose to shop at a flea market for fine jewelry!
+For starters, you should be confident in your ability to tell the difference between gold and gold plated items.
+While it is a great place to find a bargain, it's also a great place to get ripped off since some dealers come to a flea market once and are never spotted again.

 Every year there are large gatherings of antique dealers from across the country who set up in fields and buildings to showcase their collections.
-Not only are these a lot of fun to travel to, the better shows only allow quality dealers into them, so you are more likely to find a good piece of fine jewelry.
-Gather some friends, plan a trip, and find some shows worth visiting here.
+Not only are these a lot of fun to travel to, the better shows only allow quality dealers in.
+This means that you are more likely to find a good piece of fine jewelry.
+Gather some friends, find some shows worth visiting, and plan a road trip!